perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 3 - Data Acquisition.md

 - Most common method, most flexibility
 - More than one copy can be made
 - Copies are bit-for-bit replications of original drive
-- ProDiscover, EnCase, FTK, SMART, Sleuth Kit, X-Ways, iLookIX –
+- Example of tools: ProDiscover, EnCase, FTK, SMART, Sleuth Kit, X-Ways, iLookIX

 ### Creating Disk-to-Disk
 - When disk-to-image copy is not possible